pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._updateObject(xref, obj_str, page = None)

-      PDF documents only: Associate the object identified by string ``obj_str`` with the XREF number ``xref``, which must already exist.
+      Associate the object identified by string ``obj_str`` with the XREF number ``xref``, which must already exist.
 If ``xref`` pointed to an existing object, this will be replaced with the new object.
 If a page object is specified, links and other annotations of this page will be reloaded after the object has been updated.

       :arg int xref: XREF number.